Asking Good Questions

 Asking good questions is one of the most important skills a group leader can develop.
 If you're like most leaders, you probably don't think of yourself as the most skilled asker of questions.
 The good news is, with some practice, you can develop this skill.
 That's what this training is all about.

 Benefits of Asking Good Questions

 - They help people think for themselves and that creates ownership.

 - They help people problem-solve.

-- The person asking the questions is in control of the conversation.
+- They keep you in control of the conversation.

 What Makes a Good Question?